open-cogsci/osdoc/content/pages/dev/plugin.md

 Each plug-in needs an icon, which you can specify in one of two ways:

-- Include two icon files in the plugin folder.
-The first should be a 16x16 px png file called `my_plugin.png`; the second should be a 32x32 px png file called `my_plugin_large.png`.
+- Include two icon files in the plugin folder:
+	- A 16x16 px png file called `my_plugin.png`; and
+	- A 32x32 px png file called `my_plugin_large.png`.
-- Specify an `icon` key in `info.yaml`.
+- Or specify an `icon` key in `info.yaml`.
 If you do this, the plugin icon will be taken from the icon theme.

 ## Help file